RusBoriska/news_app/README.md

 # news_app

-A new Flutter project with Freezed, GetIt, BLoC and Clean Architecture
+A new Flutter project with Freezed, GetIt, GoRouter, BLoC and Clean Architecture.

 ## Getting Started